'Brexit carnage': shellfish trucks protest in London over export delays

 “You’re talking 48 hours to 50 hours.
 It’s crazy,” he said.

-Reporting by Guy Faulconbridge; Editing by Kate Holton, Timothy Heritage and Jonathan Oatis
+Reporting by Guy Faulconbridge; Editing by Kate Holton, Timothy Heritage, Jonathan Oatis and Catherine Evans

 Our Standards: The Thomson Reuters Trust Principles.